Curriculum

 Grade 11

-AP United States History provides highly motivated students the opportunity to develop analytical skills necessary to deal critically with issues of American History beginning with the discovery of America through modern foreign policy.
+Advanced Placement United States History provides highly motivated students the opportunity to develop analytical skills necessary to deal critically with issues of American History beginning with the discovery of America through modern foreign policy.
 This course is designed to provide a college-level experience and preparation for the AP Exam in May.
 An emphasis is placed on interpreting documents, mastering a significant body of factual information, and writing critical essays.
 Topics include life and thought in colonial America, revolutionary ideology, constitutional development, Jeffersonian and Jacksonian democracy, nineteenth-century reform movements, and Manifest Destiny.
 Other topics include the Civil War and Reconstruction, immigration, industrialism, Populism, Progressivism, World War I, the Jazz Age, the Great Depression, the New Deal, World War II, the Cold War, the post-Cold War era, and the United States at the beginning of the twenty-first century.
 Students in AP United States History are required to take the final examination given by the College Board in May and high scores may earn college credit.

 Prerequisites: World History 1 AND United States History